 10. After the lower track rollers are adjusted properly, adjust the upper and lower stop screws.
 Tighten each screw until it just touches the rail.
 Then, back the screw off 1/2 turn.
-The gap will be approximately 2.0 mm.
+The gap will be approximately 1/32" (0.8mm).